 - Visit the Digital Economy Diversity Network website.

 - Follow the Diversity Network on Twitter at: twitter.com/DEN_Diversity and via #DEDN.

 - Subscribe to the Diversity Network mailing list.

 - You can also read Angelika’s blog article about the Network at: tripsandflips.com/digital-economy-diversity-network-funding/.

-For further information – please visit the Digital Economy Diversity Network website, or contact:
+For further information or queries- please get in touch via the Digital Economy Diversity Network website, or contact:

-DEN would like to thank Angelika, Janis, Manu and Astrid for submitting and initiating the Diversity Network proposal for the overall benefit of the DEN community and beyond.
+DEN would like to thank Angelika, Janis, Manu and Astrid for submitting the proposal and initiating the Diversity Network for the overall benefit of the DEN community and beyond.